chelseabai/Audio-VR-Shooting-Game/README.md

 While we were breathing with Unity day and night during these two weeks, we managed to quickly iterate through the game prototypes and integrate various features into the game as we getting more experienced with Unity.
 With a week of development time, we successfully produced the final prototype the night before the installation day.

 ## Conclusion & Future Steps
 The overall installation was a **success** with great user engagement and satisfaction during the demo day.
-Moreover, users seem all like the game mechanism and actively interacted with the game by making interesting sounds.
+Moreover, users seemed all like the game mechanism and actively interacted with the game by making interesting sounds.
 We were even **approached by tutors** who are interested to collaborate with us in applying VR to an industry setting.
 Other successes included:
 - [x] Largely accurate audio signal capturing and processing during the demo;
 - [x] A playable game mechanism (audio targets) with reasonable success & failure rate among tested users;
 - [x] Audio weapon remains sensitive in picking up sounds from different people.

 Limitations of the current game include **a lack of game UI or panel** for users to easily start and pause the game.
 Moreover, we realised that most users **fail to recognise that audio targets are generated by beats**.
 Since the soundtrack we chose is really loud and fast-paced, it is likely to make users feel overwhelmed.
-The music track we used is also currently a mono track, making it different for us to add 3D spatial effect with the music.
-Additionally, the music track we are using now is in multi-track format (many different tracks for different instruments).
-However, only two of these tracks are being analysed.
+The music track we are using right now is also currently **mono**, making it difficult for us to add 3D spatial effect with the music.
+Additionally, although the music track we are using is in a multi-track format (different tracks for different instruments and was combined later), **only two of these tracks** are being analysed (beat detection: snare drum track; frequency/amplitude analysis: electric guitar track).

-Future steps are therefore developed based on existing plan and limitations:
+Future steps are therefore developed based on existing plan and limitations we identified:
 - [ ] Improve beat detector accuracy;
-- [ ] Add in game UIs such as selectin panel and menus;
+- [ ] Add in game UIs such as selection panels and menus;
 - [ ] Incorporate stereo music track into the game to create more intensive 3D audio effect;
 - [ ] Implement harmonics and fundamental frequencies to the audio weapon.
 - [ ] Explore the impact of resizing the width of frequency bins.
-- [ ] Implement functionality by incorporating more tracks;
+- [ ] Implement functionality by incorporating more tracks (i.e. different instruments can trigger different game mechanisms);